cbuschka/hexarch-eval/readme.md

 * Is hexegonal architecture overkill?
 Especially in the context of small microservices?
 * Where to put retry logic?
 * How to implement optimistic locking?
+  * be pragmatic, add version column to domain object
 * Where to place security checks?

 ## References